 What’s the most important thing when choosing a name?

 Is it to come up with something catchy?
 Smart?
 Something your tribe will love?
 Yes, all those things are important.
 But the most important thing is this:

-YOU (yes you, my dear) will have to absolutely, undeniably, 110% love it!
+YOU (yes you, my dear) will have to absolutely, undeniably, 110% love, love, love it!
 It’s your business, it’s your dream, it’s your heart you’re putting out there.
-If you have doubts, if you’re not sure, if you're “meh-I-don’t-know”, keep looking—your heart will know when you’ve found The One (as it always does, but we are stubborn humans with big pretty brains, who refuse to listen and do stupid things, and oh boy, the regrets and heartbreak afterwards!)
+If you have any doubts, if you’re not sure, if you're “meh-I-don’t-know”, keep looking—your heart will know when you’ve found The One (as it always does, but we are stubborn humans with big pretty brains, who refuse to listen and do stupid things, and oh my, the regrets and heartbreak afterwards!)

 How I did it?

-I looooove naming things.
-Creating characters for my sci-fi stories is perhaps my favourite part of fiction writing.
-That being said, I would've named my business linachervenkova.com if my name wasn't practically unpronounceable for the majority of the Earth's population (cher-'ven-ko-va: try saying cher- as in cherry, ven- as in vending machine and ko- as in connection and va- as in van, fast… yeah, right?)
+That being said, I would've named my business linachervenkova.com if my name wasn't practically unpronounceable for the majority of the Earth's population.
+You can try it yourself if you don't believe me: cher-'ven-ko-va — try saying cher- as in cherry, ven- as in vending machine, ko- as in comma and va- as in van...
+Crazy, right?

-So I decided to make it all about what I do best—design (and magic).
-It came naturally to me one day, I loved it from the beginning and it felt good to say it out loud—Mindful Pixels.
-And the words matched my goal AND personality, plus to me they made perfect sense together.
+So I decided to make it all about what I do best — brand design, slow mindful living, and making up fairy tale worlds.
+I sat down, did some research and came up with Mindful Pixels.
+I loved it from the start and it felt good to say it out loud.
+The words matched my business goal and quirky personality and somehow they made perfect sense together.